 At the conclusion of your tour, it is customary to offer your tour guide and driver a gratuity.
 Your WEST tour coordinator will collect the gratuity at any point during the tour (many travelers like to pay ahead of time to get it out of the way).
 Although it is not required, your driver and tour guides rely on these tips, and work hard to ensure you an unforgettable experience.
 We recommend tipping the equivalence of $3 USD/CAD per person per day for your driver and $6 USD/CAD to $9 USD/CAD per person per day for your tour guide.
 If applicable, we also recommend the equivalency of $2 USD/CAD per local guide, payable following the local tour.
 Tips can only be paid in cash.
 Please keep current local currency exchange rates in mind when tipping.

 In order to enter France, U.S. and Canadian citizens need a valid passport.
-The expiration date must extend at least six months beyond the date of your return to the United States.
+The expiration date must extend at least six months beyond the date of your return home.We recommend having at least two blank passport pages for entry stamps.
 No visa is required for U.S. or Canadian citizens.
-If you are not a U.S. or Canadian citizen, you must contact the French consulate for your specific entry requirements.
+If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry- on luggage.